DNA-Correcting Codes: End-to-end Correction in DNA Storage Systems

 When a set $Z=\{(ind_1,\bfu_1),\dots,(ind_{M},\bfu_{M})\}$ is synthesized, each of its strands has a large number of noisy copies, and during the sequencing process a subset of these copies is read, while the number of copies mostly depends on the synthesis and sequencing technologies.
 Throughout this paper, it is assumed that the number of copies for each strand is exactly $K$, and so, the sequencer's output is a set of $MK$ reads, where every output read is a noisy copy of one of the input strands.
-It is also assumed that the noise is of substitution type and in Section \ref{sec:conclusions} we explain how most of the results hold for edit errors as well when changing the Hamming distance to edit.
-Let {$\tau$} denote the maximal relative fraction of incorrect copies that every input strand can have and by $e_i,e_d$ the largest number of errors that can occur at the index, data-field of each strand, respectively.
+It is also assumed that the noise is of substitution type and in Section \ref{sec:conclusions} we explain how most of the results hold for edit errors as well when changing the Hamming distance to the edit distance.
+Let {$\tau$} denote the maximal relative fraction from the $K$ reads of each input strand that can be erroneous.
+Furthermore, let $e_i,e_d$ be the largest number of errors that can occur at the index-field, data-field of each strand, respectively.
 Formally, the DNA storage channel is modeled as follows.